-You mean I don’t have to find
+You mean I don’t have to find and kill anyone?

 1. If you want to reduce trafficking, legalize prostitution